 Regardless of whether your work for animals involves contributing time or money, it’s imperative to read a few well-chosen books on animal advocacy.
 Through this sort of reading you’ll gain insights into the activist opportunities that deliver the greatest results for animals.

-Ball and Friedrich’s Animal Activist’s Handbook is probably the best starting point for newcomers wanting to become acquainted with the key principles of effective animal advocacy.
-Ben Davidow’s short eBook Uncaged is another great title for beginners, and it contains thirty brief essays from the animal protection movements’ most prominent activists.
+Our Animal Rights Activism Guide is probably the best starting point for newcomers wanting to become acquainted with the key principles of effective animal advocacy.
+Ben Davidow’s short eBook Uncaged is a perfect title for beginners, and it contains thirty brief essays from the animal protection movements’ most prominent activists.

 One of the keys to saving as many animals as possible is to go where the biggest opportunities are by identifying under-served niches.
 At this point all the easy low-hanging general interest vegan fruit has been picked—there are hundreds of vegan cookbooks, hundreds of vegan blogs, and countless national nonprofits devoted to animal protection.
 It would therefore be very tough to make a substantial impact in these areas, since there’s overwhelming competition for a limited audience.